visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 vertical tabs: **Remote Profiles**, used for installing profiles retrieved from a remote location; and **Machines**, which displays all attributes for the selected host profile.
-The **Remote Profiles** tab is useful for obtaining profiles that weren't installed with VisIt.  **Machines** has two sections contained in tabs displayed horizontally across the top:
+The **Remote Profiles** tab is useful for obtaining profiles that were not installed with VisIt.  **Machines** has two sections contained in tabs displayed horizontally across the top:
 **Host Settings** and **Launch Profiles**.
 The **Host Settings** tab displays information for the selected machine, including nickname, full host name,